-Artspeaks India was founded and conceptualized as an arts and culture initiative.
-At the heart of its philosophy is a desire to liberate a language and vocabulary intrinsic to the arts themselves, to provide a scaffolding for form and matter to enunciate their own aesthetic and interpretive frames.
+At the core of Artspeaks India’s philosophy is a desire to liberate a vocabulary intrinsic to the arts, to provide a scaffolding for form and matter to enunciate their aesthetic and interpretive frames.